faucetsdn/NetworkML/CONTRIBUTING.md

 # Contributing to PoseidonML

 Want to hack on PoseidonML?
 Awesome!
 Here are instructions to get you started.
-They are probably not perfect, please let us know if anything feels wrong or incomplete.
+If you have any questions or find the instructions to be incomplete, please do open an issue to let us know about it.

 ## Contribution guidelines

 ### Pull requests are always welcome

-We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
+We are always thrilled to receive pull requests and do our best to process them as fast as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.